Grey crowned crane

 The grey crowned crane or gray crowned crane (Balearica regulorum) is a large crane species native to Sub-Saharan Africa.
 It occurs mainly in dry savannah, although it nests in somewhat wetter habitats, and can also be found in marshes, cultivated lands and grassy flatlands near rivers and lakes.
 Its body plumage is mainly grey and it has white cheeks, a red throat patch, and a stiff golden crown.
 It is omnivorous, consuming a wide variety of animal and plant matter, including plants, seeds, grain, insects, frogs, worms, snakes, small fish and the eggs of aquatic animals.
 It is listed as endangered on the IUCN Red List.
+It is the national bird of Uganda.

 Taxonomy

 Other names for the species include African crowned crane, golden crested crane, golden crowned crane, East African crane, East African crowned crane, African crane, Eastern crowned crane, Kavirondo crane, South African crane, and crested crane.
 It is closely related to the black crowned crane, and the two species have sometimes been treated as the same species.
 The two are separable on the basis of genetic evidence, calls, plumage, and bare parts, and all authorities treat them as different species today.

 There are two subspecies.
 The East African B. r. gibbericeps (crested crane) occurs in the east of the Democratic Republic of the Congo and in Uganda, of which it is the national bird represented in its national flag, and Kenya to eastern South Africa.
 It has a larger area of bare red facial skin above the white patch than the smaller nominate species, B. r. regulorum (South African crowned crane), which breeds from Angola south to South Africa.